 These recommendations address message content, but not the equally important aspects of planning, developing, testing, and disseminating messages.
 While engaged in these processes, one should seek to tailor messages to address the specific needs and help-seeking patterns of the target audience.
 For example, since youth are likely to seek help for emotional problems from the Internet, a public awareness campaign for youth might include Internet-based resources.
-References for resources that address planning and disseminating messages can be found in SPRC's Online Library (http://library.sprc.org/) under "Awareness and Social Marketing".
+A References for resources that address planning and disseminating messages can be found in SPRC's Safe and Effective Messaging and Reporting (https://sprc.org/keys-to-success/safe-and-effective-messaging-and-reporting/) under "Keys to Success".